 This could be making a payment to the customer, or offsetting the credit against other invoices.

 The new rules also state that you must issue a credit note to the customer within 14 days of giving a refund.

-You must ensure that the refund and credit note are issued in the same VAT period as the invoice.
+Please ensure that you issue the refund and credit note in the same VAT period as the invoice.

 If both you and your customer agree, you can issue a credit note without adjusting the original VAT charge.

 This can be beneficial if the customer is able to fully claim input tax on the sales invoice.